No matter how hard you've studied, there are a few things you can do to ensure that you don't choke on the day of the test.

 If you follow these simple tips on the day of the test, you should do reasonably well -- provided you studied beforehand, of course.

-For more standardized test study tips, see the links on the next page.
+For more standardized test study tips, see the links below.